pablo-codes/Project/ReadMe.md

 - Pls note that another user can't see your topics only the ADMIN has rights
 - If no user you will be redirected to register
 - Admin credentials are in the .env file (feel free to change them )
 - The admin must be created (i.e /register) with the specific credentials
 - Make sure you create a user before you enter the client
+- A Topic/Image must be created before the all topics/images page renders
 - Click on the Blog system logo at the uppermost left of the page to Login/Register
 - React should run on port 3000 (if you feel the need to change, change it on the CORS also)
 - If error check console
   #� �P�r�o�j�e�c�t�
   �